Prayer For A Prisoner Release

 In the meantime, please keep me safe and positive.
 Help me to be an example of how to live life under your guidance.
 Amen.

-READ: Prayer To Mary For Help
+READ: Prayer To Help You Sleep

 Prayer for a Prisoner’s Release